xdrpp/stc/stc.1.md

 :	Print usage information.

 `-i`
-:	Edit in place--overwrite the input file with the tools output.
+:	Edit in place--overwrite the input file with the stc's output.
 Only available in default mode.

 `-import-key`
-:	Read a private key from the terminal (or standard input) and write it (optionally encrypted) into a file (if the name as a slash) or into the configuration directory.
+: Read a private key from the terminal (or standard input) and write it (optionally encrypted) into a file (if the name has a slash) or into the configuration directory.

 `-key` _name_
 :	Specifies the name of a key to sign with.
 Implies the `-sign`